isabella232/solutions-geoevent-java/README.md

 ![Image of geomessage-adapter](ScreenShot.JPG)

-The solutions-geoevent-java repository includes custom connectors for use with [ArcGIS GeoEvent Processor for Server](http://www.esri.com/software/arcgis/arcgisserver/extensions/geoevent-extension).
+The solutions-geoevent-java repository includes custom connectors for use with [ArcGIS GeoEvent Extension for Server](http://server.arcgis.com/en/geoevent-extension/).

 ## Features